lagom/lagom/docs/manual/java/releases/Migration15.md

 #### Docker images and deployment specs

 With the removal of ConductR or Lightbend Orchestration, the docker images and deployment specs will have to be maintained manually.
-Therefore the recommended migration is to take ownership of the `Dockerfile`, deployment scripts and orchestration specs created by such tooling, such as by committing them to the source repository and then maintaining them.
-We also found that such maintenance can be made easier by making use of [kustomize](https://github.com/kubernetes-sigs/kustomize).
+Therefore the recommended migration is to take ownership of the `Dockerfile`, deployment scripts and orchestration specs.

-For example, using `docker:stage` on your project you will generate `<project-name>/target/docker/stage/Dockerfile` and other files required to build the image.
-You may use these files directly or have them as a guide to tune the `sbt-native-packager` plugin to produce a similar `Dockerfile`.
+We have written a [comprehensive guide](https://developer.lightbend.com/guides/openshift-deployment/lagom/index.html) on how to deploy a Lagom application in Kubernetes or OpenShift.

-Similarly, with a docker image produced with Lightbend Orchestration still enabled, you may use `rp generate-kubernetes-resources …` to produce Kubernetes YAML files that you can keep under SCM.
+We also found that such maintenance can be made easier by using [kustomize](https://github.com/kubernetes-sigs/kustomize).

 #### Secrets